Worksheets: Complexity Principles; Natural Phonological Tendencies; Lexical Properties, Markedness, SSP, Phonotactics and Facilitative Contexts

 High frequency words occur often, e.g., come, go, good, look, one.
 They are recognised faster by children than low frequency words.

-Low neighbourhood density
+Low neighbourhood density words may be desirable treatment-words

 Low neighbourhood density words have 10 or fewer neighbours and are said to reside in sparse neighbourhoods.